Mysteries of the Speed of Light

 3. Interstellar Travel: The enormity of the speed of light makes interstellar travel a formidable challenge.
 It would take centuries, or millennia to reach the nearest stars with our current technology.
 This fascinating article explores this topic in more detail.
 Even the edge of our Solar System took almost 40 years to reach.

 4. After digesting general Relativity, John Archibald Wheeler said, "Spacetime tells matter how to move; matter tells spacetime how to curve."
-Simply put, it's through the insights of Relatively that we get black holes, gravitational lensing, and the framework from which the Big Bang theory and the Cosmic Microwave Background Radiation were discovered.
+Simply put, it's through the insights of Relativity that we get black holes, gravitational lensing, and the framework from which the Big Bang theory and the Cosmic Microwave Background Radiation were discovered.
 Two of the most successful theories ever that describe the nature of the Cosmos we live in.

 5. But wait, there's more!
 The flip side of time dilation is length contraction.
-That means distances in the direction you're travelling are shortened.
+That means distances in the direction you're traveling are shortened.
 Related, is relativistic Doppler shifting, for which GPS wouldn't work without an understanding of how this phenomenon occurred.
 So much about our Universe was mathematically described by this rather simple theory that revolutionized modern science.

 What Else?

-Abberation of Light One of the examples of how classical physics failed to explain an observed phenomenon is where celestial objects exhibit an apparent motion about their true positions based on the velocity of the observer.
+Aberration of Light One of the examples of how classical physics failed to explain an observed phenomenon is where celestial objects exhibit an apparent motion about their true positions based on the velocity of the observer.
 Called aberration, it causes objects to appear to be displaced towards the observer's direction of motion.
 As you can imagine, making astronomical observations and calculations with a Time Machine could be complicated (and perhaps, invalidated) by this phenomenon.
 Related to parallax, but separate from it, it was first used to explain behaviors seen since the 1600s in trying to determine our Sun's stellar parallax.
 As our theories of light continued to evolve, the aberration of light continued to defy explanation.
 Until special relativity came along, that is.

 Since light has a speed limit, a source (say, a star) and receiver (say, an observer with a Time Machine) are moving horizontally from each other (as opposed to towards/away each other), then the direction that the light appears to have come from is displaced from it's actual position in space.
 The classical explanation made predictions base on whether the receiver, the source, or both are in motion.
 These explanations failed experimental tests, however, and combined with the results of the Michelson–Morley experiment, it became apparent that something else was going on.
 Special Relativity provided the answer with the transverse Doppler effect, one of the unique results of the theory.
 Can you imagine what it would be like to try to map the Cosmos, if everything appears to move based on where the Earth was in its orbit around the Sun?
 Thank you, Special Relativity!
 Thank you, Speed of Light!